Keeping safe during

 • Activate your suicide safety plan card

-• Go to a safe place for example a friend's house, a library, a crisis centre or your bed.
+• Go to a safe place.
+This might be a friend's house, a library, a crisis centre, or your bed.

 • Do you have a plan?
 If so, hand any items that aid you in your plan over to your trusted person, so you don’t have immediate access and can keep yourself safe.